standardsemiconductor/VELDT-getting-started/README.md

 import Control.Monad.RWS
 import Veldt.Counter
 ```
 We export the type `PWM` and its smart constructor `mkPWM`.
 The monadic API consists of `pwm`, a PWM action, and a setter `setDuty` to mutate the duty cycle.
 In this module we will be using [lens](https://hackage.haskell.org/package/lens) to set, modify, and get sub-states.
-We usethe RWS monad from [mtl](https://hackage.haskell.org/package/mtl) because it allows zooming, magnification, and scribing.
+We use the RWS monad from [mtl](https://hackage.haskell.org/package/mtl) because it allows zooming, magnification, and scribing.
 Although zooming etc. is not used in this module, it will help composition in the future as our library grows.
 Finally we import our counter module.

 Next we define the `PWM` type and its constructor.
 Note how we use `makeLenses` to automatically create lenses for our `PWM` type.
 ```haskell